robch/mdx/README.md

   --save-file-output FILENAME    Save file output to the specified file (e.g. {filePath}/{fileBase}-output.md) --save-output FILENAME         Save the entire output to the specified file

+  --save-options FILENAME        Save the current options to the specified file

   @ARGUMENTS

     Arguments starting with @ (e.g. @file) will use file content as argument.